pkgcraft/pkgcraft.github.io/content/posts/timesink-chronicles.md

 availability and communal knowledge, but that's not the case anymore.

-Developing in an "easier", more established language like python has the usual upsides such as portability[^1], fast prototyping, shallower learning curve, larger developer pool, etc; however, it also comes with the regular downsides many of which directly conflict with goals I've imagined such as language bindings support, embeddable bash, and a design supporting embarrassingly
+Developing in an "easier", more established language like python has the usual upsides such as portability[^cpython], fast prototyping, shallower learning curve, larger developer pool, etc; however, it also comes with the regular downsides many of which directly conflict with goals I've imagined such as language bindings support, embeddable bash, and a design supporting embarrassingly